-In December 2021, the Frecheville Hotel was demolished without planning permission.
-The owners, Nelson’s Development and Construction Limited, had applied for planning permission for demolition and erection of a 3-storey building to create 11 apartments (7 x 2 beds and 4 x 1 bed) with associated car park, bin store and landscaping works.
+In December 2021, the Frecheville was demolished without planning permission.
+The owners, Nelson’s Development & Construction Limited, had applied for planning permission for demolition and erection of a three-storey building to create 11 apartments (7 x 2 beds and 4 x 1 bed) with associated car park, bin store and landscaping works.

 However, at the time of demolition, no decision had been made by Sheffield City Council regarding the planning application.
 We note comments from local residents regarding the planning application and recent press reports which quote local councillors.

-The Carlton Tavern (London) sets a clear precedent for actions of this sort.
+The Carlton Tavern (Kilburn, London) sets a clear precedent for actions of this sort.

-Sheffield and District CAMRA believe that Sheffield City Council should take a similar hard-line approach to that adopted by Westminster.
+CAMRA Sheffield & District believe that Sheffield City Council should take a similar hard-line approach to that adopted by Westminster.
 Developers should not be allowed to demolish, without first achieving the appropriate planning permission.